 Protozoa reproduce by cell division and can multiply inside people.
 The protozoa include a wide range of single-cell organisms such as Giardia Giardiasis Giardiasis is an infection of the small intestine caused by the single-celled protozoan parasite Giardia.
 The main symptoms are abdominal cramping and diarrhea.
-People may have abdominal... read more , which infect the intestine, and malaria Malaria Malaria is infection of red blood cells with one of five species of Plasmodium, a protozoan.
+People may have abdominal... read more , which infect the intestine, and malaria Malaria Malaria is infection of red blood cells with one of five species of the protozoa Plasmodium.
 Malaria causes fever, chills, sweating, a general feeling of illness (malaise), and sometimes... read more , which travel in the blood stream.

 Parasitic infections are more common in rural or developing areas than in developed areas.

 In developed areas, these infections may occur in immigrants, in returning travelers, or in people with a weakened immune system.